-Except as otherwise provided by an industrial instrument, annual leave loading is payable on all accrued annual leave when taken by the employee and not only to the current year’s accrual.
+It is also important to remember that unless it is otherwise provided by an industrial instrument, annual leave loading is payable on all accrued annual leave when it is taken by the employee.
+Meaning that it is not restricted to just the current year’s accrual.

-To work out exactly how much annual leave an employee is entitled to or if an employee is entitled to leave loading, please visit our Annual leave Guide, check the relevant Award or speak with an Employsure specialist today on 1300 651 415.
+The amount of annual leave loading is dependent on the industry within which you are working and the specific employee’s arrangements.
+To work out exactly how much annual leave an employee is entitled to or if an employee is entitled to leave loading, please visit our Annual Leave Guide, check the relevant Award or speak with an Employsure specialist today on 1300 651 415.